 Is your phone eSIM ready?
 Read about how e-Sims work or click below to see one of the top eSIM providers on the market and ditch the plastic.Buy an eSIM!

 Sitting just east of Las Terrenas, Las Galeras has a completely different vibe.
 This small village is known for its secluded beaches, where you will feel like you’ve reached the end of the world.
 Tourist numbers are limited in the area to encourage this exclusive vibe, so you’ll need to book in advance.

 The village offers a fascinating insight into the rural culture in the Dominican Republic.
 There are also some excellent diving options in the area with the waters largely unspoiled by tourists.
 Las Galeras will have your friends back home wondering where on earth you’ve been, and it’ll be your little secret.

 Las Galeras is really hard to get to, especially without public transport.
 For this reason, we recommend only visiting if you have a car.
 If you really insist on the adventure, you can get to Las Terrenas by public transport and take a taxi.
 Just keep in mind this will get a little costly.

 Best Airbnb in Las Galeras: La Junglita

-Kick back, relax, and enjoy the peace and quiet of the surrounding forest in this quaint villa in Las Galeras.
+Kick back, relax, and enjoy the peace and quiet of the surrounding forest in this quaint villa in the Dominican Republic, in the town of in Las Galeras.
 The front porch comes with a dining area, hammock, and a colorful shed that houses the kitchenette.

 The actual cabin itself takes the form of a studio with bright interior design and art on the walls.
 This is a particularly popular option with digital nomads heading to the Dominican Republic for a quiet Caribbean retreat.